Telgara/How-to-make-SolidWorks-Drawings/README.md

 # INTRODUCTION
 The purpose of these instructions is to introduce the basic concepts of creating SolidWorks drawings.
-With a user-friendly interface, cutting-edge features, and seamless integration with other tools and applications, SolidWorks enables designers and engineers to bring their ideas to life with unparalleled accuracy and efficiency.
-Whether you're a seasoned professional or a student learning the ropes of CAD design, SolidWorks is an ideal choice for transforming your concepts into reality.
+SolidWorks has all the needed features for creating a professional drawing, and for transforming your concepts into reality.
 # Getting started
 These instructions will:
 * Introduce the main concepts of SolidWorks Drawings